zetanumbers/posts/myosotis.md

 ```

 It now requires unsafe impl with a bit unclear type bounds.
 If user
-forgets to add the `Leak` implementation the type would become
+forgets to add the `Leak` implementation the type would become restricted
-restricted as any `!Leak` type even if type itself `'static`,
+as any `!Leak` type even if type itself `'static`, granting nothing of
-granting nothing of value.
-If user messes up and doesn't add
+value.
+If user messes up and doesn't add appropriate `'static` bounds,
-appropriate `'static` bounds, It may lead to unsound API.
-So the
+It may lead to unsound API. `Unleak` on the other hand automatically
+ensures that `T: 'staic => T: Leak`.
+So the `PhantomUnleak` should
-`PhantomUnleak` should probably be private/unstable.
+probably be private/unstable.

-Now given this a bit awkward situation about `'static => Leak`,
+Now given this a bit awkward situation about `T: 'static => T: Leak`,
 impl and dyn trait types can sometimes be meaningless like `Box<dyn
 Debug + ?Leak>` or `-> impl Debug + ?Leak` because those are static
 unless you add `+ 'a` explicit lifetime bound, so there probably